Home

 Upcoming and Recent Events

-A small crowd braved the chilly, yet sunny morning last Sunday to attend a brief but special service to remember and honour all who fought in WW1, with emphasis on the August Offensive at Gallipoli in 1915.
+A small crowd braved the chilly, yet sunny morning on Sunday August 4th to attend a brief but special service to remember and honour all who fought in WW1, with emphasis on the August Offensive at Gallipoli in 1915.

 Twenty-seven men were then remembered with the Tolling of the Bell and the Calling of Names, carried out by Grant Donald, Katie Skilton & Charlie Hann.
 The Ode was then recited by Phillip Hills and followed by The Last Post and Rouse, played by Bugler, Denis Hawkes.
 The Service concluded with thanks to all participants and those in attendance.